amob/benzotriazole-microcosms/QIIME2 scripts README.txt

 Use care with calling of qiime, directories, script headers.
 This will likely have to be edited.
 Not all files are available, please see figshare, 10.6084/m9.figshare.20311758.
-Raw input files to sequence analysis and selected intermediate files are provided at that figshare DOI. gg_13_8_otus.tar.gz in the inputs folder must be unzipped before running script 03_fitNB_tax_filtertaxTabAndSeq_LmbBZ17.sh
+Raw input files to sequence analysis and selected intermediate files are provided at that figshare DOI. gg_13_8_otus.tar.gz and sepp-refs-gg-13-8.qza are included for complete re-run capability but were downloaded from https://docs.qiime2.org/2021.4/data-resources/ and users may prefer to re-download updated versions. gg_13_8_otus.tar.gz in the inputs folder must be unzipped before running script 03_fitNB_tax_filtertaxTabAndSeq_LmbBZ17.sh